tjthurman/git_intro_workshop/README.md

 https://ohshitgit.com - A little like the "flight rules", but with descriptions written more in plain language, less in Git jargon.
 Can be helpful when you're trying to fix something, but don't quite know the Git lingo for what you want to do.

 https://happygitwithr.com/index.html - A very R-focused tutorial on using Git and GitHub.
-Great if you want to mostly use the RStudio GUI, and some R packages that wrap some GIT functionality and make it a little easier to work with.
+Great if you want to mostly use the RStudio GUI, and some R packages that wrap some git functionality and make it a little easier to work with.
 It also has some really good workflows and advice about how to fix mistakes.

 https://ohmygit.org -  This is a game that is supposed to help you visualize Git structures and learn Git.
 I have never played it, no idea if it is actually worth it.

-There are many more resources and explanations at official git website: https://git-scm.com.
+There are many more resources and explanations at the official git website: https://git-scm.com.
 Sometimes these are very useful, and sometimes they are too deep in the jargon.
 They have a free online book that has lots of useful material (e.g., https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).